-Class A Units - Issued to Espresso Income Trust, a 8,998,520

-mutual fund trust managed by Espresso which provides

-investors with exposure to the Partnership

-Class B Units - offered under this Offering
+Class A Units - Issued to Espresso Income Trust, a 8,998,520 mutual fund trust managed by Espresso which provides investors with exposure to the Partnership Class B Units - offered under this Offering - Memorandum Class F Units - offered under this Offering - Memorandum

-Memorandum

-Class F Units - offered under this Offering -

-Memorandum

-All holders of units are entitled to participate pro rata: (i) in any payments or distributions (other than distributions paid to redeeming unitholders) made by the Partnership ; and (ii) upon liquidation of the Partnership , in any distributions to unitholders of net assets of the Partnership remaining after satisfaction of outstanding liabilities. units are not transferable, except by operation of law (for example, a death or bankruptcy of a unitholder) or with the consent of Espresso.
-Holders of units of each class of the Partnership shall be entitled to vote at any meeting of Unitholders (unless the circumstances are such that one class of units of the Partnership will vote separately as a class).
+All holders of units are entitled to participate pro rata: (i) in any payments or distributions (other than distributions paid to redeeming unitholders) made by the Partnership; and (ii) upon liquidation of the Partnership, in any distributions to unitholders of net assets of the Partnership remaining after satisfaction of outstanding liabilities. units are not transferable, except by operation of law (for example, a death or bankruptcy of a unitholder) or with the consent of Espresso.
+Holders of units of each class of the Partnership shall be entitled to vote at any meeting of Unitholders (unless the circumstances are such that one class of units of the Partnership is affected differently in which case the holders of each class of units of the Partnership will vote separately as a class).
 The rights attached to the Units may only be modified, amended or varied in accordance with the terms of the Limited Partnership Agreement.